robbis95/nitro-react-flashUI/README.md

 # FlashUI (Nitro React client)

 A modified UI for the Nitro React client from Billsonnn.
-Installation process is the same as for setting up the normal client.

 We recommend you to use the main-branch because thats the one that probably will be most stable.